• Skip to main content

 Is Meal Prep Healthy?

-Since we’re not all nutritionists or dietitians, we might not know what “healthy” means.
+Since I’m not all nutritionists or dietitians, I might not know what “healthy” means.
 In addition, what you think might be healthy could be laced with additional sugar, allergens, or unhealthy fats.

 So, making your meal prep healthy requires a conscious effort on your part – no one else.
 That includes knowing your dietary needs, researching, reading labels, and using healthy cooking methods.